EOA-team/VegSeg/README.md

 The high-resolution model, based on Sadeghi et al. (2017), employs a Random Forest classifier trained on multiple color spaces derived from annotated EWS patches and UAV imagery to accurately segment vegetation with fine spatial detail.
 Building on this, the field-level model aligns, normalizes, and resizes the high-resolution segmentation results to match the lower-resolution mapping images.
 This process uses Scale-Invariant Feature Transform (SIFT) for geometric alignment and histogram matching for radiometric normalization, enabling robust multi-scale vegetation segmentation.

-By integrating detailed local segmentation with broader spatial context, VegSeg delivers precise and scalable canopy cover mapping optimized for UAV imagery—especially from the DJI Mavic 3E.
-The pipeline can be applied using your own high-resolution snapshot images of specific sites or with a pretrained general model trained on corn, sugar beet, and sunflower imagery captured by the DJI Mavic 3E.
+By integrating detailed local segmentation with broader spatial context, VegSeg delivers precise and scalable canopy cover mapping optimized for UAV imagery, especially from the DJI Mavic 3E.
+The pipeline can be either applied using your own high-resolution snapshot images of specific sites or with a pretrained general model trained on corn, sugar beet, and sunflower imagery captured by the DJI Mavic 3E.

 ------------------------------------------------------------------------